 It can be confusing as to who is liable for your injuries, as the driver will need to have personal insurance, and while on duty, many have the rideshare company insurance.
 With many different parties involved in the accident, it is important to have a personal injury lawyer on your side to get the compensation you need.

 In the state of Georgia, all motorists are required to carry motor vehicle insurance, not all do.
 Some motorists maintain the minimum amount of insurance needed to be covered.
 Some motorists have none at all.

 Because of the dangers of sharing the road with a reckless uninsured motorist, it’s encouraged that you have uninsured motorist coverage (UM) or under-insured motorist coverage (UIM).
 If you find yourself involved in an accident with an uninsured motorist, make sure to have a lawyer on your side to help you through a stressful situation.

 The last thing you want to do while mourning the loss of a loved one is to file a wrongful death claim.
 Because not only do you have to deal with the difficult situation of putting someone to rest, you then need to prove that their death was the result of negligent, reckless, intentional, or criminal acts of another person, natural or legal (such as a company).

 Wrongful death claims will have similarities to any other personal injury suit.
 However, in the case of wrongful death, the deceased will need either family members or a representative of the deceased person’s estate to file the claim.

 If you’ve been injured due to someone else’s negligence, call the Weinstein Firm immediately.
 We never charge anything unless we win you money—and your consultation is free with no obligations.
-Call us at (404) 800-3781 or fill out the form to your right and get your FREE consultation today.
+Call us at 770-HELP-NOW or fill out the form to your right and get your FREE consultation today.